Cardiovascular Study Guide for the CCRN

 Valve Replacement or Repair

 Following a valve replacement or repair, nurses must monitor patients closely for complications from the procedure.
 Common events that may occur include hypotension, pulsus paradoxus, cardiac tamponade, thrombus formation, and infection.
-Patients undergoing manipulation of the cardiac valves will also require anticoagulant therapy and should be monitored closely for bleeding.
+Patients undergoing manipulation of the cardiac valves will also require lifelong anticoagulant therapy (especially for mechanical valves) and should be monitored closely for bleeding.
 Some patients will require placement of pacing devices.

 Transcatheter Aortic Valve Replacement

-Transcatheter aortic valve replacement is a less invasive procedure used for patients at high risk for complication from open heart surgery.
-This procedure treats severe aortic stenosis by placing an bioprosthetic valve over the existing aortic valve.
+Transcatheter aortic valve replacement is a less invasive procedure used for patients at high risk for complications from open-heart surgery.
+This procedure treats severe aortic stenosis by placing a bioprosthetic valve over the existing aortic valve.
 This procedure has a shortened recovery time and generally fewer side effects than traditional surgical valve replacement.

 Prior to undergoing a transcatheter aortic valve replacement, patients must have a transesophageal echocardiography (TEE) to determine the severity of their aortic stenosis.
-If a transcatehter aortic valve replacement is indicated, then the patient must be fitted for an appropriately sized bioprosthetic valve through CT scan.
+If a transcatheter aortic valve replacement is indicated, then the patient must be fitted for an appropriately sized bioprosthetic valve through a CT scan.

 Nurses should monitor patients closely for complications of this procedure.
 Patients may experience hypotension, aortic dissection or perforation, stroke, acute kidney injury, and bleeding.
 Patients will have strict bed rest orders for approximately six hours following the surgical procedure.
-Nurses should ensure that patients are placed on and understand the importance of anticoagulant therapy (lifelong aspirin therapy) to prevent thrombosis and failure of the bioprosthetic valve.
+Nurses should ensure that patients are placed on and understand the importance of anticoagulant therapy.
+Typically, a patient is put on dual antiplatelet therapy for the first 3 to 6 months, followed by lifelong aspirin therapy to prevent thrombosis and failure of the bioprosthetic valve.

 Peripheral Stents